Air India’s “The Vista” Logo: A Fresh View or a Window of Controversy?

 Air India Logo New

-Air India’s latest branding endeavor, under the aegis of the Tata Group, has generated quite a buzz.
-The newly christened “The Vista” logo, conceived in collaboration with branding specialists FutureBrand, is eliciting a gamut of reactions.
-While the intention was to blend Air India’s storied past with an aspirational future, public reactions suggest it’s been a turbulent takeoff for the new design.
+Under the aegis of the Tata Group, Air India’s latest branding endeavor has generated quite a buzz.
+The newly christened “The Vista” logo, conceived in collaboration with branding specialists FutureBrand, elicits a gamut of reactions.
+While the intention was to blend Air India’s storied past with an aspirational future, public reactions suggest the new design has had a turbulent takeoff.

 Central to the discourse is the golden emblem.
-It draws its roots from traditional Indian window frames that have been historically adorned on Air India aircraft exteriors.
-Through this motif, the design seeks to present a “window of possibilities”, emblematic of a renewed zeal and ambition.
-Colors from its 2014 logo—red and white—are retained, but with the introduction of gold, an attempt is made to infuse an aura of sophistication.
+It originates from traditional Indian window frames historically adorned on Air India aircraft exteriors.
+Through this motif, the design presents a “window of possibilities,” emblematic of renewed zeal and ambition.
+The colors from its 2014 logo—red and white—are retained, but the introduction of gold attempts to infuse an aura of sophistication.

 Despite these intentions, the “window” concept hasn’t resonated universally.
 Social media has been abuzz with interpretations ranging from paragliders and paper planes to comparisons with clip art and unlicensed video game graphics.